 A ganglion cyst can occur in patients of all ages.
 While their cause is unknown, the cysts may form in the presence of joint or tendon irritation, arthritis, mechanical changes, or injury.

 Your ganglion cyst may or may not be painful.
 The cysts are typically oval or round and may be soft or very firm.
-Cysts at the base of the finger on the palm side are typically very firm, smaller than a pea-sized nodule, and are tender to applied pressure, such as when gripping.
+Ganglion cysts at the base of the finger on the palm side are typically very firm.
+They are often smaller than a pea and tender to pressure, such as when gripping something.

-The diagnosis is usually based on the location of the lump and its appearance.
+The diagnosis of a ganglion cyst is usually based on the location of the lump and its appearance.
 Light will often pass through these lumps, and this may assist in the diagnosis.
-Your physician may request x-rays in order to look for evidence of problems in adjacent joints.
+Your hand surgeon may request x-rays in order to look for evidence of problems in adjacent joints.
 Ultrasound can also be helpful to diagnose a ganglion cyst, because the uniform dark appearance of the fluid in the cyst is often characteristic.
 They are also visible on MRI, which is often helpful when the cyst is suspected but cannot be easily felt during the exam.
 Your doctor will also ask you questions about your medical history in diagnosing your problem.

 Treatment for a ganglion cyst can often be non-surgical.
 In many cases, these cysts can simply be observed, especially if they are painless.
-Ganglion cysts frequently disappear spontaneously.
-If the cyst becomes painful, limits activity, or is otherwise unacceptable, several treatment options are available, including:
+Ganglion cysts could disappear spontaneously.
+If the cyst becomes painful, limits activity, or is otherwise causing problems, several treatment options are available.